UPPMAX/HPC-python/docs/day3/pandas/README.md

 print(pandas.__version__)
 ```

-## Exercise 2: reading a comma-seperated file
+## Exercise 2: reading and saving a comma-seperated file

-In this exercise, we will read
+In this exercise, we will first read
 [the 'diamonds' dataset (as a comma-seperated file)](diamonds.csv):
 a dataset about diamonds.

 Download this file to the same folder as where you are running your Python code.

+Run and read the following code:

 ```python
 import pandas as pd